-EDUC 201 Available: fall, spring, summer 3 Cr Hrs Foundations of Education
+EDUC 201 Available:

+Foundations of Education

 This course introduces social, philosophical, and historical perspectives in education.
 An up-to-date examination of the teaching field, foundations of education, and teaching as a profession are the goals.
 (This class includes Portfolio Entry: Autobiographical Essay.
 This class addresses Idaho Core Teacher 6 and 9).
 Corequisite: EDUC 202.